mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 I told him about how I wanted to be more cultured with movies, and he asked me what movies I had recently watched.

-“On the way to and from Connecticut, I watched La La Land,” I said.
+“On the way to and from Connecticut, I watched 'La La Land,'” I said.
 “It was okay.
 There’s one song that I liked, and I could see how the acting was good, but the plot wasn’t the most enjoyable for me.”

-“Have you watched Barbie or Oppenheimer?”
+“Have you watched 'Barbie' or 'Oppenheimer'?”
 Jonah asked.

 “Yeah, I watched both last summer when I was in Dallas.”

 “Which do you like better?”

-“Definitely Barbie.
-Oppenheimer was too political for me to understand and enjoy.”
+“Definitely 'Barbie.'
+'Oppenheimer' was too political for me to understand and enjoy.”

 “I watched both of them like four times each with different people.
 They’re both good in their own ways.
 What else have you watched?”

-“I also watched the first Sonic the Hedgehog movie on my flight.”
+“I also watched the first 'Sonic the Hedgehog' movie on my flight.”

 “What did you think of it?”